kzhao1228/pystage_apt/README.rst

     s = list(find_stages())

 ``Success: Stage MTS25-Z8 is detected and a controller with serial number 83845481 is connected via port /dev/ttyUSB1``

-<br>``Success: Stage Z812 is detected and a controller with serial number 83844171 is connected via port /dev/ttyUSB0``
+``Success: Stage Z812 is detected and a controller with serial number 83844171 is connected via port /dev/ttyUSB0``

 .. code:: python